The Local SEO Checklist: A Beginner’s Guide

 Use Google My Business

-Tying in with NAPs, all businesses hoping to rank for keywords with local intent should upload their information to Google My Business (GMB).
+Another tip for the local SEO checklist is that all businesses hoping to rank for keywords with local intent should upload their information to Google My Business (GMB).
 Believed to be one of the most important ranking factors for Local SEO, GMB lets businesses add their NAP details, opening hours, photos and any other information that they deem relevant, all for free.

 Google My Business is an invaluable tool for people looking to manage the way their site appears in the SERPs.
 It lets you upload photos and videos, letting you show off your storefront and products as an additional way to entice people to click through to your site.
 It also facilitates booking appointments and managing online reviews.